 Admittedly, an undiversified investor may suffer significant harm from securities fraud.
 An investor who forgoes the benefits of diversification and picks a single stock can lose her entire investment.
-But it does not follow that an undiversified investor should have a remedy if she voluntarily assumes the unnecessary risk that goes with failure to direct social cost.
-Non-traders may suffer paper losses.
-But they would have suffered such losses earlier anyway even in the absence of fraud.
-In any event, it is well settled that non-traders have no standing to sue.
-See Blue Chip Stamps v.
-Manor Drug Stores, 421 U.S. 723 (1975).
+But it does not follow that an undiversified investor should have a remedy if she voluntarily assumes the unnecessary risk that goes with failure to diversify.
+Again, it is irrational for a passive investor not to diversify.
+And securities law is protects only reasonable investors.22